-The issue with cigarette butts is that they can take anywhere from 18 months to 10 years to decompose, depending on conditions.
+Cigarette butts can take anywhere from 18 months to 15 years to breakdown, depending on conditions.
 As the filters in cigarettes contain a form of plastic, cellulose acetate, it is a very slow process to degrade in the environment.

 Cigarette butts are often dropped along road sides or down alley ways, and as they are small and light, easily get washed down the drain.
 Surface water drains, don’t contain filters that prevent cigarette butts from passing through, and so the butts can directly enter into our waterways, polluting our rivers, lakes and the sea.

-We ran the #BinyourButt campaign from 11th September to the end of October 2017 across 3 locations in Dorset that are badly affected by cigarette butt litter; Dorchester, Ferndown and Swanage.
+In 2017, a #BinYourButt campaign ran across three locations in Dorset that were badly affected by cigarette butt litter; Dorchester, Ferndown and Swanage.

 In Dorchester the Higher or Lower game was run.
-Each week the Keeper of the Walks recorded how many cigarette butts he was sweeping up.
-Using large signs that were placed in the centre of Dorchester we updated people to show whether the amount of cigarettes dropped had gone Higher or Lower than the previous week in the hope that more people wouldn’t drop their cigarette butts.
-By the end of the campaign we had seen a 67.8% drop in cigarette litter in Dorchester!
+Each week the Keeper of the Walks recorded how many cigarette butts were swept up.
+Using large signs that were placed in the centre of Dorchester, we updated people to show whether the number of butt dropped had increase or decreased since the previous week.
+By the end of the campaign, there had been a 67.8% drop in cigarette litter in Dorchester!

-In Ferndown and Swanage the use of giant cigarette butts were brought out during events to make people realise that cigarette butt litter is not something that can just be walked over.
+In Ferndown and Swanage, giant cigarette butts were used during events to make people realise that cigarette butt litter is not something that can just be walked over.

 Click here to download the post campaign report, and find out how the Litter Free team got on with the #BinYourButt campaign across Dorset.